Discussion: FC Bayern’s Financials – status quo and future perspectives

 Alex: I share your thoughts.
 Given a Super League project could be properly marketed and successfully sold to broadcasters around the world – and ultimately to the fans – it would give Bayern much more influence on, and more direct access to, the amounts of money generated as part of it.
 There would be no UEFA, no DFL, and no other intermediary to interfere.
 Strangely, a Super League could even manage to attract new audiences as the level of competition would arguably be much more balanced than in the participating clubs’ domestic leagues.
 This might prove attractive to people who are bored by the monotony of PSG / Juventus / Bayern / … always winning.
 As a welcome side effect, a successful Super League would also serve to further reinforce its members’ worldwide brand strength.

-However, I’d like to raise one caveat: The participation in a Super League per se wouldn’t give Bayern any sustainable economic advantage over the other participating clubs, because all members would certainly agree on a fair scheme to divide the spoils that neither leaves anyone behind nor gives anyone a sizeable advantage.
+However, I’d like to mention one caveat: The participation in a Super League per se wouldn’t give Bayern any sustainable economic advantage over the other participating clubs, because all members would certainly agree on a fair scheme to divide the spoils that neither leaves anyone behind nor gives anyone a sizeable advantage.

 Marc: I agree but while it wouldn’t give them an advantage, it would help them to keep pace.
 As a reader rightly pointed out in the main article’s comments section, the youth academy is another area that could potentially generate revenues and reduce expenditures.
 The investment in the new youth center and in building that talent base could prove vital in the future.
 Having access to top talents at an early age obviously saves the club money long term.
 But even the players that aren’t quite at Bayern’s level can be sold to reinvest in other players.
 Of course Bayern is unlikely to become a developmental club, but it is certainly an area where they both can and need to improve.

 Alex: I’m not quite on your side on this one.
-Yes, Bayern can do a lot more here probably – and Hasan Salihamidžić actually seems to be quite busy on this front – but Bayern is not a developmental club and never will be.
+Yes, Bayern can do a lot more here probably – and Hasan Salihamidžić actually seems to be quite busy on this front – but Bayern are not a developmental club and never will be.
 Bringing up youth players from your own ranks and from your own region is, let’s be honest, not much more than a nice piece of fan service.
 The supporters are all over this because it gives them something to identify with at the club and they see it as proof that the club is aware and proud of its roots and heritage.
-But in sporting terms, frankly, a club who wants to be domestic champions every season, win the Champions League and be a member of a potential future Super League cannot put its fate on the pitch in the hands of young, inexperienced players fresh from an academy.
+But in sporting terms, frankly, a club who want to be domestic champions every season, win the Champions League and be a member of a potential future Super League cannot put its fate on the pitch in the hands of young, inexperienced players fresh from an academy.
 There is too much at stake, there is too much to lose.
 That’s the sporting perspective.

 As a business proposition, I haven’t yet finally made up my mind as to youth development as a venture Bayern should pursue with greater vigour.
 Bayern’s youth academy cost around €70m to build and somewhere between €3m/year and €5m/year to operate a machine of 185 players playing across 11 teams trained by 26 coaches.
 On the one hand, you could argue that this is money well spent because in today’s transfer climate, if out of the scores of prospects every year there’s only one prodigy coming through every few years, that should be more than enough to fully recoup all of Bayern’s youth football expenses and generate a decent profit to boot.
 (And this doesn’t even include the emotional bond to their home club the young players develop who don’t make it at Bayern at first and become stars elsewhere that might make them more likely to return to Bayern in the future.)